-In 2020, we also amended the corporate governance guidelines to require the board to engage a third-party advisor to assist in the evaluation and assessment of the board, its committees, the board chair and the committee chairs at least once every three years.
+Our corporate governance guidelines require the board to engage a third-party advisor to assist in the evaluation and assessment of the board, its committees, the board chair and the committee chairs at least once every three years.
 An external advisor was engaged in 2023 to help facilitate the board and individual director effectiveness evaluation and peer reviews.
 The governance, nominating and corporate social responsibility committee considers this evaluation as part of its discussions on board, committee and director effectiveness.